Start dates

 or

-- Have an undergraduate computer science degree with a CGPA below 3.00, but above 2.67 (on a 4.33 scale)
+- Have an undergraduate degree with a CGPA below 3.00, but above 2.67 (on a 4.33 scale)

-These academic bridging courses also give students an opportunity to familiarize themselves with the academic environment and expectations at UNF, allowing them to smoothly transition into the MCS AAI program.
+This computer science master's bridge program also give students an opportunity to familiarize themselves with the academic environment and expectations at UNF, allowing them to smoothly transition into the MCS AAI program.

 The MCS Bridge Program is completed over the course of two terms and includes six academic bridging courses to prepare students for successful admission to the graduate program.